webplatform/docs/tutorials/css_transitions/index.md

 collapse into icons.
 Abrupt transitions can be particularly disorienting on a small screen.

+These key points serve as reference:

+* Transitions are simple animations that smooth shifts from one style sheet to another.

+* Set [[css/properties/transition-property|'''transition-property''']] to specify which CSS property (or '''all''') to animate between style sheets.

+* The [[css/properties/transition-duration|'''transition-duration''']] property sets how much time the transition takes to run.

+* Use [[css/properties/transition-delay|'''transition-delay''']] to pause before executing a transition.

+* Use comma-delimited values to apply more than one transition to an element, useful in building sequences.
+Transitions can also execute concurrently when applied to different elements.

+* The [[css/properties/transition-timing-function|'''transition-timing-function''']] property allows you to control a transitions's speed of progress.
+It accepts keywords: '''ease''', '''ease-in''', '''ease-out''', '''ease-in-out''', '''linear''', or custom '''cubic-bezier()''' response curves.

+* The [[css/properties/transition|'''transition''']] shorthand property can represent values from all other transition properties.
+If two time measurements are included, they are interpreted first as duration then as delay.

+* Specify a redundant set of property names prefixed ''-webkit-''.

+* The '''transitionend''' event (or '''webkitTransitionEnd''') fires at the end of a transition for each property that animates.

 ==The transition property==

 For transitions to work, there need to be two sets of style sheets